2023 Call for Bishir Prize Nominations

 Does your work contribute to the study of vernacular architecture and cultural landscapes?
 Have you published a scholarly article on the subject in the last two calendar years?
 You may be eligible for the Bishir Prize from the Vernacular Architecture Forum.
 Entries may come from any discipline concerned with vernacular architecture studies.
 Articles should be based on primary research, break new ground in interpretation or methodology, and contribute to the intellectual vitality of these fields.

-To nominate an article please submit the following:
+To nominate an article or self-nominate please submit the following:

 The deadline for nominations for the 2023 Bishir Prize is Wednesday, February 1, 2023.

 Nomination materials should be submitted to the Catherine W. Bishir Prize Committee at firstname.lastname@example.org